 I have decided to give myself a little break, time off to make something fresh.
-You’ll probably won’t see me very active in social media and even think to put Rave Podcast on hold for a while, but I want you to know that is only because something new will be forging in the meantime.
+You’ll probably won’t see me very active on social media and even think of putting Rave Podcast on hold for a while, but I want you to know that is only because something new will be forging in the meantime.

 Been into the music on and off for three decades I understand what you going through.
 The scene comes and goes, I too am not found of today’s big festivals and canned tracks, the success of the last decade is transforming it into a product.
 I had been listening less and less for quite a while but Rave Podcast has totally re-energized me, every week you have gifted us with great original tracks and I really dig the vibe of your mixes.
 Frankly it’s the only reason I kept my DI subscription, I can’t thank you enough.